Breeding birds: 17,000 pairs

 Wintering birds: 77,000

-Great black-backed gulls are the largest species of gulls in the world.
-In breeding plumage adults have black backs and wings and large white spots on the tips of their primaries.
+In breeding plumage, adult great black-backed gulls have black backs and wings and large white spots on the tips of their primaries.

 Great black-backed gulls have large yellow bills with a red spot on the lower mandible.
 Their eyes are yellow with a red eye-ring and their legs and feet are flesh coloured.

 In winter they look similar except on the head and neck which is streaked with grey-brown.
 The yellow bill and red spot are duller.
 Both sexes look similar except the male is much larger.
 Juveniles have mottled brown and white plumage and a black bill.

 Great black-backed gulls nest on ridges and on roofs.
 The nest is bulky and made from grass, moss and algae lined with feathers, vegetation, rope and plastic.

 Great black-backed gulls lay 1-3 olive-green or brown eggs.
 Both parents incubate the eggs for 27 days.
 Chicks are covered in grey down when they hatch and are fed by both male and female.
 The leave the nest 2-3 weeks after hatching and can fly 7-8 weeks later.